ribtoks/code-jamming/_posts/2013-06-19-write-template-like-data-structures-in-pure-c.md

        printf(str);
     }

-And I&#8217;ll provide some example of usage.
+And I'll provide some example of usage.
 Lets assume we have some tree structure and we have a task to implement  search of a value.
 Before usage we have to initialize our functions factory.
 We can just use function names as function pointers.

     <span style="color:#003366;">void</span> InitIntegerFactoryStruct(<span style="color:#008080;">FuncFactory</span>* factory)
     {